implydata/polaris-cli/README.md

 ## Description
 The Polaris command-line interface (polaris-cli) is a set of commands used to create and manage Imply SaaS resources.
-E.g.,  create a table, upload a file, create a batch job, and query based on the data.
+E.g.,  create a table, upload a file, create a batch job, and query data.

 ## Requirements
-- Java 1.8 installed
+- Java 1.8+ installed
-- An API Client is created

 ## Installation
 - Download [polaris-cli-1.0-all.jar](https://github.com/shshen/polaris-cli/releases/download/v0.1/polaris-cli-1.0-all.jar) to your local,E.g.,~/imply